-• Duncan, Douglas K., Mammal inventory of the San Pedro Riparian National Conservation Area, Cochise County, Arizona.
-U.S. Bureau of Land Management, San Pedro Project Office, 1988.

-- Woolsy, N., Furbearing animals of the San Pedro Preserve.
+- Duncan, Douglas K., Mammal inventory of the San Pedro Riparian National Conservation Area, Cochise County, Arizona.
+U.S. Bureau of Land Management, San Pedro Project Office, 1988. - Woolsy, N., Furbearing animals of the San Pedro Preserve.
 Unpublished report for U.S. Bureau of Land Management, San Pedro Project Office, 1987. - Hass, C.C.
 2001 Landscape fragmentation and connectivity for carnivores in the Upper San Pedro Basin, Fort Huachuca Wildlife Office.

-The Middle SPRV partakes of all four of the biotic communities in the Upper SPRV as outlined by Brown and Lowe506: Petran Montane Conifer Forest (122.3); Madrean Evergreen Woodland (123.3); Semidesert Grassland (143.1); and Chihuahuan Desertscrub (153.2).
-Differentiating the Lower from the Upper SPRV however, it also partakes of the Sonoran Desertscrub (154.12) and the Interior Chaparral (133.3) with their attendant rich assemblage of species.
-There is also only north of Interstate-10 the immediately proximate biotic communities that are not present further south - the Plains and Great Basin Grasslands (142.3) of Allen Flat through which the SunZia route would pass on its way to the Winchester substation, and the Great Basin Conifer Woodland (122.4) in the Aravaipa Valley just east of Kielberg Canyon through which the SunZia Aravaipa routes are proposed.
+The Lower SPRV and Aravaipa watershed partake of three of the four biotic communities in the Upper SPRV as outlined by Brown and Lowe483: Petran Montane Conifer Forest (122.3); Madrean Evergreen Woodland (123.3); and Semidesert Grassland (143.1).
+Differentiating the Lower SPRV and Aravaipa watershed from the Upper SPRV however, they also partake of the Sonoran Desertscrub (154.12) in the Lower SPRV, and the Great Basin Conifer Woodland (122.4) and Interior Chaparral (133.3) in the Aravaipa Valley, with their attendant rich assemblage of species.
+There is also only north of Interstate-10 an immediately proximate biotic community not present further south - the Petran Sublapine Conifer Forest (121.3) in the highest reaches of the Pinaleno Mountains.

-Thus four distinct biotic communities and their complement of unique species are represented within or immediately proximate to the Middle SPRV which are not represented in the Upper SPRV.
+Thus four distinct biotic communities and their complement of unique species are represented within or immediately proximate to the Aravaipa watershed and Lower SPRV which are not represented in the Upper SPRV.
 Here it is presumed that "overlapping range maps" for mammal species are consulted to fill out the area.
 While that is a scientifically respectable approach, it does have its limitations.
-For example, within just one of those represented biotic communities, it is noted that,
+For example, within just one of those represented biotic communities, it is noted that.

 Although a considerable amount of biological inventory and ecological analysis has been conducted in the Sonoran Desert Ecoregion, surprisingly little of this information has made it into the databases.
-We suspect that the identified network of Conservation sites actually captures many more occurrences of conservation targets than is suggested by the data obtained for this analysis.507
+We suspect that the identified network of Conservation sites actually captures many more occurrences of conservation targets than is suggested by the data obtained for this analysis.23484